jruyi/jruyi-website/docs/getting-started/index.md

 The created TCP Server Endpoint is identified with `jruyi.example.discard`.

-As you see, a Session Service Endpoint of TcpServer is created by creating a configuration of `jruyi.io.tcpserver`.
+As you see, a Session Service Endpoint of TcpServer is created by creating a configuration of `jruyi.me.endpoint.tcpserver`.

 #### 3. Configure the Routing Table